 Reporting a Crime

-If you become the victim and/or witness to a crime, you should immediately report it to the University police.
+If you become the victim and/or witness to a crime, you should immediately report it to the University Police.
 The sooner crime is reported, the better the chances of the police being able to solve the crime, apprehend the suspect, and recover any property that may have been taken.

-Police generally take the information you can give them and develop any other information they can through investigation, and attempt to solve the crime.
+Police generally take the information you can give them and develop any other information they can through investigation and attempt to solve the crime.
 You are a vital link to the solution of crime through your observation and eyewitness account.
-You can also assist in the recovery of stolen property by insuring that you mark your property with some type of an identifier and maintain records of serial and model numbers.
+You can also assist in the recovery of stolen property by ensuring that you mark your property with some type of an identifier and maintain records of serial and model numbers.
 The police can help you recover stolen items, if you get involved with our Operation Identification program.

 Confidential Reporting Procedures